bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 1. Rendering the recipe path with the current context
 2. Applying context overrides (also rendered with the current context)
-3. Creating a RecipeExecutor instance
+3. Creating a Executor instance
 4. Executing the sub-recipe with the modified context

 ```python